kcinova/data-science/README.md

 Master of Science in Marketing Intelligence (August 2023 - June 2024)

-Bachelors of Science in Economics (September 2020 - June 2023)
+Bachelor of Science in Economics (September 2020 - June 2023)

 University of San Francisco & University of Economics in Bratislava